ak9999/convolution2D/README.md

 # Matrix Convolution

-This is an implementation of matrix convolution.
+This is a demonstration of matrix convolution with C++ and OpenCL.

-Next step is to implement it with OpenCL.
+# Building and Running

+Run `make`.
+Depending on whether you want to run the C++ or OpenCL program, type `./convolution` or `./ocl_convolution`.

+If you are on Windows, leave out the `./` of course.